Credit for Prior Learning

 Units are determined by faculty in the district-wide discipline.

-No — You do not need to complete the petition form to earn HES-1 and KIN-A81AB for your basic training in the military.
+No, you do not need to complete the petition form to earn HES-1 and KIN-A81A/B for your basic training in the military.

 Send in your official JST to Riverside City College, and these credits will be automatically added to your transcript.

 You can order your official JST through the JST website.
+Air Force Members – please submit your Community College of the Air Force transcript to RCC Admissions Office.

 If you are planning to transfer, please speak with a counselor to determine if the CPL review process is beneficial to your specific academic goals.